Racton

-Racton is a hamlet in the Chichester district of West Sussex, England.
-It lies on the B2147 road 2.1 miles (3.4 km) northeast of Emsworth and within the civil parish of Stoughton.
+Racton is a hamlet in the civil parish of Stoughton, in the Chichester district of West Sussex, England.
+It lies on the B2147 road 2.1 miles (3.4 km) northeast of Emsworth.
 The hamlet lies along the River Ems.
 0.4 miles north of the hamlet is the Racton Monument, constructed between 1766 and 1775 by the 2nd Earl of Halifax.
 Another prominent structure just outside the hamlet is Lordington Manor, former home of the Pole family.
 St Peter's Church, located in the centre of the hamlet, is a Grade I listed building, dating from the 12th-13th century.
+Racton was a civil parish until it was abolished and merged with Stoughton on 1 April 1933.
+In 1931 the parish of Racton had a population of 113.